-Use these settings to define the physical location of the centre of the respective transducer arrays at their lowest point.
+Use these settings to define the physical location of the lowest point of the transducer array.

 Motion sensor

 The Motion Sensor parameters allow you to define where the sensor is physically located, or where its data are valid.

 Waterline

 Enter the vessel's waterline (in normal trim) related to the vessel's reference point.
 The value should be an average of two measurements; one on each side of the vessel.
 The measurement must be made at the same alongship location as the physical location of the motion sensor.